Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ### Initialization and Resetting the Agent

-When the Agent reaches its target, its episode ends and the `OnEpisodeBegin()` function moves the target to a random location.
+When the Agent reaches its target, its episode ends and the `OnEpisodeBegin()` method moves the target to a random location.
 In addition, if the Agent rolls off the platform, the reset function puts it back onto the floor.

 To move the target GameObject, we need a reference to its Transform (which